pcda17/pcda17.github.io/week-02.md

 #### Launching Jupyter
-First, we have to restart the Docker container to run a browser instead of a Terminal applicationso that we can launch Jupyter.
+First, leave the Docker terminal (like we did at the end of last week).
+Restart the Docker container to run a browser instead of a Terminal applicationso that we can launch Jupyter:

 ```
 docker rm -f pcda_ubuntu